giampaolo/psutil/docs/index.rst

       >>> import psutil
       >>> p = psutil.Process()
-      >>>
       >>> # blocking
       >>> p.cpu_percent(interval=1)
       2.0
       >>> # non-blocking (percentage since last call)
       >>> p.cpu_percent(interval=None)
       2.9
-      >>>

     .. note::
-      a percentage > 100 is legitimate as it can result from a process with multiple threads running on different CPU cores.
+      the returned value can be > 100.0 in case of a process running multiple threads on different CPU cores.

     .. note::
-      the returned value is explicitly **not** split evenly between all CPUs cores (differently from :func:`psutil.cpu_percent()`).
+      the returned value is explicitly *not* split evenly between all available logical CPUs (differently from :func:`psutil.cpu_percent()`).
-      This means that a busy loop process running on a system with 2 CPU cores will be reported as having 100% CPU utilization instead of 50%.
+      This means that a busy loop process running on a system with 2 logical CPUs will be reported as having 100% CPU utilization instead of 50%.
-      This was done in order to be consistent with UNIX's "top" utility and also to make it easier to identify processes hogging CPU resources (independently from the number of CPU cores).
+      This was done in order to be consistent with UNIX's ``top`` utility and also to make it easier to identify processes hogging CPU resources independently from the number of CPUs.
-      It must be noted that in the example above taskmgr.exe on Windows will report 50% usage instead.
+      It must be noted that ``taskmgr.exe`` on Windows does not behave like this (it would report 50% usage instead).
-      To emulate Windows's taskmgr.exe behavior you can do:
+      To emulate Windows ``taskmgr.exe`` behavior you can do:
       ``p.cpu_percent() / psutil.cpu_count()``.

     .. warning::